Skip to main content

 At the same time, it's still immature, and for software developers it lacks a lot of the affordances & ecosystem of the traditional HTTP-based web app world.
 There's far fewer tools and libraries for developers working in this space.

-I've been working on improving this over the last year (as one part of a project funded by EU Horizon's Next Generation Internet initiative), by building network interception libraries for both IPFS & Ethereum: MockIPFS & Mockthereum.
+I've been working on improving this over the last year (as one part of a projectopens in a new tab funded by EU Horizon's Next Generation Internet initiativeopens in a new tab), by building network interception libraries for both IPFS & Ethereum: MockIPFS & Mockthereum.
 These each act as both an immediately useful automated testing library, to support modern integration testing & CI workflows, and a base for building more general network proxy tools for web applications using either (or both) technologies.

 If that sounds cool and you just want to jump straight in and try these for yourself, you can get started at github.com/httptoolkit/mockipfs/opens in a new tab and github.com/httptoolkit/mockthereum/opens in a new tab.